Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 Use `/options` to see all the options you can change to make your perfect game!

+Change from answering in multiple choice to various typing modes with `/answer`.

 Get a hint for the current song using `/hint`.

 Start a vote to skip the current song using `/skip`.